 • Adjust rack to top position and preheat oven to 450 degrees.
 Wash and dry all produce. • Cut potatoes into ½-inch-thick wedges.
 Toss on a baking sheet with a large drizzle of oil, 1 tsp Southwest Spice (2 tsp for 4 servings), salt, and pepper.
 (You’ll use the rest of the Southwest Spice in the next step.) • Roast on top rack until lightly browned and tender, 20-25 minutes.

-• In a second small bowl, combine BBQ sauce, ketchup, stock concentrate, half the cornstarch (all for 4 servings), remaining Southwest Spice, and 1 TBSP water (2 TBSP for 4). • In a third small bowl, combine mayo with a squeeze of lime juice.
+• In a second small bowl, combine BBQ sauce, ketchup, stock concentrate, half the cornstarch (all for 4 servings), remaining Southwest Spice, and 1 TBSP water (2 TBSP for 4). • In a third small bowl, combine mayonnaise with a squeeze of lime juice.
 Season with salt to taste.

 • Heat a drizzle of oil in a large pan over medium-high heat.
-Add finely chopped onion; cook, stirring, until softened, 4-5 minutes. • Add half the plant-based protein* (all for 4 servings); season with salt and pepper.
+Add chopped onion; cook, stirring, until softened, 4-5 minutes. • Add half the plant-based protein* (all for 4 servings); season with salt and pepper.
 Using a spatula, press into an even layer; cook, without stirring, until browned on bottom, 3-4 minutes. • Break up protein into pieces and continue cooking until browned all over and warmed through, 3-4 minutes more.

 • Add 2 TBSP water (4 TBSP for 4 servings) to pan with plant-based protein, then stir in BBQ sauce mixture.
 Cook, stirring, until sauce has thickened, 2-3 minutes.
 (TIP: Add more water a splash at a time as needed.)
 Taste and season with salt and pepper.
 Turn off heat. • Meanwhile, toast buns until golden brown.